pc9795/ds-algo-java/notes/geeks_for_geeks/ds/binary_tree.md

 case 1.Root is leaf.
 L=1, I=0 proved

 case 2.
-Tree is undirected acyclic graph
+Tree is undirected acyclic geeks_for_geeks.graph
 |E|=L+I-1 -> edges=nodes-1

 Sum of all degrees = 2* sum of edges